Localization and flexibilization in symplectic geometry: Liouville geometry background

 \begin{definition} For Liouville sectors $(X, \lambda_X), (Y, \lambda_Y)$, a {\em strict proper inclusion} otherwise known as a {\em strict proper embedding}, is a smooth embedding $i: (X, \lambda_X) \hookrightarrow (Y, \lambda_Y)$ that is proper, and that strictly preserves the Liouville forms: $i^*\lambda_Y = \lambda_X$. \end{definition}

 \begin{remark} Note we allow the sectorial boundary of $X$ to intersect the sectorial boundary of $Y$.
 (Compare with Convention~3.1 of~\cite{ganatra_covariantly_functorial}.)
-If $X$ is contained in the interior of $Y$, then the complement $Y \backslash i(X)$ is also a Liouville sector, with a strict proper inclusion into $Y$; if $Y$ is an Weinstein sector, then so is $Y\backslash i(X)$. \end{remark}
+If $X$ is contained in the interior of $Y$, then the complement $Y \setminus i(X)$ is also a Liouville sector, with a strict proper inclusion into $Y$; if $Y$ is further a Weinstein sector, then so is $Y\setminus i(X)$. \end{remark}

 \begin{remark} If $i: X \hookrightarrow Y$ is a strict proper inclusion of Weinstein sectors, then the index $n$ Lagrangian co-cores of $X^{2n}$ are identified with a subset of the Lagrangian co-cores of $Y$.
-Furthermore, since the Liouville vector field on $Y$ is tangent to $\partial X$, points in $Y \backslash i(X)$ cannot flow into $i(X)$.
-So the Lagrangian co-cores of $Y$ are one of the co-cores of $i(X)$ (and hence identified with a cocore of $X$) or are entirely contained in $Y \backslash i(X)$. \end{remark}
+Furthermore, since the Liouville vector field on $Y$ is tangent to $\partial X$, points in $Y \setminus i(X)$ cannot flow into $i(X)$.
+So the Lagrangian co-cores of $Y$ are one of the co-cores of $i(X)$ (and hence identified with a cocore of $X$) or are entirely contained in $Y \setminus i(X)$. \end{remark}

 \begin{remark} We note that the formation of products is compatible with strict proper inclusions.
 That is, if $i$ and $i'$ are strict proper embeddings, so is the product $i \times i'$. \end{remark}